-How does anyone know if Dual Diagnosis Treatment is Necessary?
+How Are We Supposed to Know if Dual Diagnosis Treatment is Necessary?

-Can Only Trained Experts Diagnose Dual Diagnosis Treatment?
+Can Only Trained Experts Recommend a Dual Diagnosis Treatment?

 It takes years of experience for trained professionals to learn how to identify dual disorders.
 Plus, it takes objective experts to correctly prescribe dual diagnosis treatment plans.
 Just imagine a frantic family member who is ready to try any solution (wrong or right) that might solve a problem that’s been going on for years.
 That person might not have all of their facts straight!
 So, it is best that trained professionals do not rely on the “tragic stories” their friends and family tell them.

 These days, therapists will usually start working on both the mental and substance abuse disorders, at the same time (and develop a dual diagnosis treatment plan).
 They will focus on both co-occurring disorders unless one of the disorders calls for emergency treatment.
 Say that suicidal tendencies or obsessive behavior (OCD) is flaring up—then the mental disorder will need priority.
 On the other hand, if the patient is overdosing, then it is obvious that the patient needs to detox.
 Usually, both types of patients require hospitalization and constant supervision.